demeter-run/up/stage1/README.md

 ### Initialize Terraform

-Initialize the stage2 module by running the `init` command from stage2 directory:
+Initialize the stage 1 module by running the `init` command from stage1 directory:

 ```sh
 terraform init